 Filters are found below the graph panel on the left.

-There are different filters which you can choose from: dates, IPC & CPC class, applicant, inventor, data sources and keywords.
+There are different filters which you can choose from: dates, IPC & CPC class, applicant, inventor, data sources, keywords and legal status.

-In addition, you can also direct the AI to search in the full specification of the documents or only in the claims (more about it below).
+In addition, you can also focus the AI to search in the full specification of the documents or only in the claims (more about it below).

 You can choose the relevant date for your search: publication, application or priority date: